KQM-git/TCL/characters/cryo/diona.md

 * Her field shares an ICD with the initial hit.
 * **Drunken Mist** AoE has a finite vertical range.
 Characters above or below this vertical range will not receive healing.
 * **Drunken Mist** targets an enemy and snapshots the position on cast.
+* **Drunken Mist** duration starts when the paws disappear from the field, which is about when the Burst CD reaches ~17.5s.

 {% endtab %}
 {% endtabs %}